Undivided Resources

 Compensatory Education 101

 Published: May.
-27, 2022Updated: Jan.
-4, 2024
+27, 2022Updated: Nov.
+8, 2024

 Featured image

-Compensatory education, or comp ed, is designed to make up for a school’s failure to meet its obligations as outlined in a student’s IEP, and can be a useful tool to help fill gaps in a child’s learning.
+Compensatory education, or comp ed, is designed to make up for a school’s failure to meet its obligations as outlined in a student’s IEP, and it can be a useful tool to help fill gaps in a child’s learning.
 We reached out to special education advocate and owner of KnowIEPs, Dr. Sarah Pelangka (BCBA-D), and special education attorney Bryan Winn to help you determine whether your child could benefit from comp ed services and guide you through the process of requesting them.

 What is compensatory education?